Check out the upcoming sessions! Learn More

 Mercy College of Ohio is committed to a policy of nondiscrimination on the bases of race, color, national and ethnic origin, sex, sexual orientation, disability, age, marital status, religion, pregnancy, genetic information, and any other legally-protected class in admissions and educational programs, services and activities, in accord with applicable federal and state law.

-The Pathway to Success Scholarship Program serves to educate, engage, and empower first-generation, multicultural, and under-resourced students who have a passion for healthcare and service to others.
+The Inspiring First-Gen Healers Scholarship Program aims to engage, educate, and empower first-generation students who have a passion and commitment for healthcare and service to others.

 Who is eligible?

 The Inspiring First-Gen Healers scholarship program is designed for students who meet the following criteria: